 Greetings, Vintage HQ fans!
-Today, as you try to endure your Monday by traveling in your mind and your thoughts wander to glorious days off ahead (hello, fall vacation!) we’d like to direct your attention (and daydreams) to the city of Waco, Texas…the land of historic B&Bs, glorious antique shops and, of course, shiplap!
+Today, as you try to endure your Monday by traveling in your mind and your thoughts wander to glorious days off ahead (hello, summer vacation!) we’d like to direct your attention (and daydreams) to the city of Waco, Texas…the land of historic B&Bs, glorious antique shops and, of course, shiplap!

 Since a little show starring everyone’s BFF (in their minds at least), Joanna Gaines, and her husband, Chip, started on HGTV called “Fixer Upper” people have been FLOCKING to Waco from all over the United States…and for good reason!
 Many lovers of vintage LOVE Joanna’s approach to style…vintage farmhouse looks full of chippy paint…what could be better?
 And, since our beloved show recently came to an end (we’re still not over it), we thought we’d take today to give a nod to this great place!
 So, without further ado, here are some Vintage HQ staff recommendations on where to stay and play in Waco!